 Pepperdine University School of Law's Straus Institute for Dispute Resolution was awarded a $250,000 grant from the Financial Industry Regulatory Authority (FINRA) to establish a comprehensive clinical education program in Investor Advocacy.
 Founder and Director Robert A. Uhl and Associate Director Judith Hale Norris supervise the Investor Advocacy Clinic.

-As a prerequisite to participation in the Clinic, Director Uhl teaches a two-hour, two- credit course on Arbitration Law in the Securities Industry during the Fall Semester to eligible second year law students and non-clinic eligible third year students.
+As a prerequisite to participation in the Clinic, Director Uhl teaches a two-hour, two credit course on Arbitration Law in the Securities Industry during the fall semester to Clinic eligible second year law students and non-Clinic eligible third year students.
 The course gives students an in-depth legal, procedural and practical knowledge of arbitration and mediation of investor disputes prior to representing clients.
-During the Fall course, Director Uhl and Associate Director Norris select five second year law students who must commit to continued participation in assigned clinic cases during the following spring and fall terms.
-During the summer, students are encouraged, but are not required, to be involved in their clinic cases.
+During the fall course, Director Uhl and Associate Director Norris select five second year law students who must commit to continued participation in assigned clinic cases during the following spring and fall terms.
+During the summer, students are encouraged, but are not required, to be involved in their cases.
 Students receive two units of credit for every semester they enroll in the Clinic.